Mara-tech/jordan/libraries/prototype/contract.md

 TBD

 ## New Task
 Client can optionally create several tasks.
-Default behaviour works with a single default task.
+Default behaviour works with a single default root task.
+Every new task has a parent.
 #### HTTP API v1
-POST {taskId}/task (or {clientId}/task ? would we want nested task ?)
+POST /client/{parentTaskId}/task
 Success response : 201 CREATED
 #### API function(s)
 from JordanInstance or JordanTask